Edward Wormley 5407 Party sofas x2

 A pair of three seater Edward Wormley style 5407 ‘party’ sofas, upholstered in a glamorous ‘slubbed’ aquamarine fabric.

 The traditional Chesterfield sofa is an English ‘aristocratic’ design of the 1800s.
 It’s signature features are rolled arms, buttoned upholstery and matching back and arm height.
-This sofa is a modern take on the original style.
+This sofa is an American modernist take on the original style.

-Designed by, when : Edward Wormley (1907-1995) was an American modernist furniture Designer.
-He created the ‘party’ sofa for Furniture makers, Dunbar USA, in 1954.
+Designed by, when : Edward Wormley (1907-1995) was an American modernist furniture Designer based in California.
+He designed the ‘party’ sofa for Furniture makers, Dunbar USA, in 1954.

-Inspiration: A modernist interpretation of the traditional Chesterfield sofa with it’s ‘flattened’ back and arms.
+Inspiration: A modernist interpretation of the traditional Chesterfield sofa with a ‘flattened’ rather than ‘rolled’ backrest and arms.
 Edward Wormley took classic design elements and translated them into a modern vernacular.